n14s/mirror-test/README.md

 Give your eyes a break. \
 A small script to remember to rest your eyes for a while. \
-Look outside, there's a bird sitting in the tree.
+Look outside.
+There's a bird sitting in the tree.

 # Motivation